andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## The Charity Front

 _Don't let the posters of dirt-faced children fool you.
 This place is all about the money.
-They won't even notice._
+They won't even notice if some cash was "misplaced"._

 ### Setup